 Who are CEF’s members?

-The Committee’s 115 members are educational institutions, agencies, associations, and other organizations, whose interests range from preschool to postgraduate education in both public and private systems.
+The Committee’s members are educational institutions, agencies, associations, and other organizations, whose interests range from preschool to postgraduate education in both public and private systems.
+Our members also include organizations representing career, technical, and adult education, workforce training, libraries, museums, business, and more!

 What is the purpose of CEF?